Temamite/Some-scripts/README.md

 Torn Apart: https://globalgamejam.org/2021/games/torn-apart-6

 In addition, a couple of RANDOM MindSeize scripts.
 Not commented as I was not doing that for whatever stupid reason.
-(Well, other than the GorillaAI which has at least a bit)
+(Well, other than the GorillaAI which has at least a bit as it was kind of a template for our other programmer to use as well)